Working with Chart

 - Publishing a Chart

-Zoho Reports offers a wide range of interactive options on a chart when accessed by a end-user.
+Zoho Reports offers a wide range of interactive options on a chart when accessed by an end-user.
 The options include interactive chart highlighting, changing chart type, dynamic filtering of data displayed, sorting, viewing underlying data, exporting, sharing and publishing.
-In this section we will discuss about each of these options in detail.
+In this section, we will discuss each of these options in detail.

 If Legend Filters are exposed then users of the chart can dynamically filter the data series in a chart by selecting/deselecting the corresponding legend item connected to the data series.
 For instance, in a chart that displays date wise sales in each region, if you want to display only East and West region data, hover the mouse on the legend and deselect the Central legend item.
 This removes the Central region data and will dynamically regenerate the chart with the remaining data as shown below.

 In case, if you want to select/deselect all legends items at a time, select the check box provided adjacent to the legend title.